Community Development Block Grant Program

 The City's Community Development Division in the Planning and Zoning Department administers the CDBG program.
 The City's Housing and Community Development Committee has oversight responsibility for the CDBG program and the use of CDBG funds.
 Each year, the Committee recommends the funding to the City Council, which approves all CDBG-funded projects.
 The approved projects then become the basis for the annual CDBG Action Plan.

-In Fiscal Year 2019, which starts July 1, 2018, the City received $260,857 in CDBG Entitlement funds from HUD.
-Of this amount, the City allocates 85 percent to capital projects and 15 percent to public service projects implemented by the following organizations:
+In Fiscal Year 2020, which started July 1, 2019, the City received $284,361 in CDBG Entitlement funds from HUD and $157,555 in program income.
+Of this amount, the City allocated 85 percent to capital projects and 15 percent to public service projects to be implemented by the following organizations:

 - Arundel Lodge, Inc.